Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ![Connections](../../Assets/Screenshots/Channels/Settings/Connections/Connections.png "[Connections]")

-1. Click the checkbox of the connection you want to synchronize in the list of connections.
+1. Select the checkbox of the connection you want to synchronize in the list of connections.
   The editing toolbar is displayed above the list of connections.

 2. Click the [SYNCHRONIZE] button in the toolbar.